Provincial Policy Manual:

 Bus Exchange or West Coast Express TOA 400m

 Local governments will be responsible for mapping their catchment areas.
 Coordinates for prescribed transit facilities are included in the regulations.
-These coordinates should be used as the centre point, from which a 400m or 800m radius will be drawn to establish the catchment area.
+These coordinates must be used as the centre point, from which a 400m or 800m radius will be drawn to establish the catchment area.
 Any parcel which is partially included in the catchment area is deemed to be wholly within the catchment area of that TOA.
 See example below:

 Catchment Area Map Example: